jaisenbe58r/tacticianfootball-privacy-policy/readme.md

 While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you ("Personal Information").
 This may include, but is not limited to:

 - **Phone number:** To access the Service, you are required to provide your phone number, which will be verified through an SMS code (OTP - One-Time Password).
 This information is essential for creating your account and tracking your achievements within the game.
-- **Contacts (optional):** With your permission, we may access your contacts to enhance your engagement experience by providing notifications and updates about your contacts' activities within the game.
+- **Contacts (optional):** With your explicit permission, we may access and upload your contacts to our server to improve your gameplay experience.
+Specifically, this data will be used to connect you with friends who are also using the app, enabling you to compete with them directly and monitor their progress.
+You can still use the app if you choose not to share your contacts, though some competitive features may be limited.

+#### How We Obtain Your Consent for Contacts:
+Before accessing and uploading your contacts, we will clearly inform you of our intent and request your consent.
+If you decline, we will not access or upload your contacts to our server.

 ### Usage Data